wp-plugins/oik/readme.txt

 9. oik header image plugin - custom header image for a page

 == Upgrade Notice ==
+= 2.0 =
+Version 2.0 contains significant enhancements to version 1.17.
+There have been many improvements but you should not have to make any changes to your current content.

+= 2.0-beta.0610 =
+Changes to [bw_code] needed for documentation on oik-plugins.com

+= 2.0-beta.0608 =
+Required for theme replacement on yellowbrand.co.uk

+= 2.0-beta.0604 =
+Required for automatic updates of oik themes: oik2012, oik20120 and nivo2011

 = 2.0-beta.0510 =
 Fix for displaying responsive images in IE9